 Staff will encourage and schedule designated times to wash hands, disinfect desks, and use hand sanitizer.
 Hand sanitizer will be available in each classroom and throughout the building.

 Students are encouraged to bring translucent, capped, refillable water bottles for use throughout the day.
 Drinking fountains will only be used to refill water bottles.

 Sharing of personal items (pencils, pens, markers, etc.) will be limited as much as possible.

 PREVENTION AND RESPONSE

 Admittance to the building

 For All Students: A health screening will be administered to each student including a non-contact temperature scan as they enter the building as we begin school.
 Students who have a temperature greater that 99.9 degrees Fahrenheit will be sent home for the day.
-In accordance with CDC guidelines students and staff will be excluded from school if they test positive for COVID-19 or exhibit one or more of the following symptoms of COVID-19 (not due to some other known health problem i.e., allergies, asthma, etc.) :
+In accordance with CDC guidelines students and staff will be excluded from school if they test positive for COVID-19 or exhibit two or more of the following symptoms of COVID-19 (not due to some other known health problem i.e., allergies, asthma, etc.) :